eyadfattah23/alx-backend-user-data/0x01-Basic_authentication/README.md

   ```

 In both examples, the `Authorization` header includes the keyword "Basic" followed by the Base64-encoded credentials.
 This enables the server to decode and verify the credentials to authenticate the client.

+### 6. What are authentication and authorization?

+In simple terms, authentication is the process of verifying who a user is, while authorization is the process of verifying what they have access to.

+Comparing these processes to a real-world example, when you go through security in an airport, you show your ID to authenticate your identity.
+Then, when you arrive at the gate, you present your boarding pass to the flight attendant, so they can authorize you to board your flight and allow access to the plane.